 - Create security alerts: For example, IT gets an alert when a remediation has failed

-- Blacklist applications: For example, blocking apps that are unsafe or have been retired
+- Block applications: For example, blocking apps that are unsafe or have been retired

 - Manage devices, even when they’re offline: For example, blocking a suspicious app or remediating a security issue, even when a device is offline